1. Setting up Your Julia Environment#

 1. Download and install Julia following the Juliaup instructions

-• Linux/Mac: in a terminal use curl -fsSL https://install.julialang.org | sh
+• Linux/Mac: curl -fsSL https://install.julialang.org | sh in a terminal

-• If you have previously installed Julia manually, you will need to uninstall previous versions before switching to juliaup.
+• If you have previously installed Julia manually, you will need to uninstall previous versions before switching to juliaup

 2. Open Julia, by either